Galesburg station (Atchison, Topeka and Santa Fe Railway)

 Galesburg Santa Fe Station was a railway station in the west central Illinois town of Galesburg.
 The station was along the Atchison, Topeka and Santa Fe Railway's main line and served trains such as the Super Chief and El Captain.
 After Amtrak took over intercity rail in the United States, it was served by trains such as the Lone Star (1971–1979) and the Southwest Chief (1971–1996).

 Although train service ended in 1996 and it has been demolished since, the site is still used if derailments cause trains to use the Chillicothe Subdivision instead of the Mendota Subdivision.

 History

 Background

 The first railroad to arrive in Galesburg was the Chicago, Burlington and Quincy Railroad in December 1854.
-The railroad served passengers at a large depot at South and Seminary streets.
+The railroad served passengers at a large depot at North Broad Street and Cedar Creek.
 Galesburg was also a major junction for the CB&Q, since it was the point where many branch lines crossed the Chicago—Denver main line.
 Also in Galesburg was the railroad's roundhouse and hump yard, the latter still used with BNSF.